nimh-dsst/dsst-rtd/docs/guides/ABCD/fast_track/README.md

 1. 139 `3YearFollowUpYArm1` sessions are still undergoing conversion.
 They will be included after they are successfully converted to BIDS.
 They include a few new data types like HERMES, QSM, and SWI.
 1. There is a very small sample of as-yet-unconverted series that need to be checked individually before inclusion for accuracy, due to DAIRC `abcd_fastqc01.txt` file-naming issues.
+1. There are 10 sessions whose DWI data are missing due to conversion problems.
+1. There are 7 new sessions missing due to all of their series having conversion problems.

 ## Field map (`fmap`) `IntendedFor` fields